ChrisRogers-QDoc/ChrisRogers-QDoc.github.io/README.md

 ![image](https://user-images.githubusercontent.com/97467354/159176222-45932e0c-f8f4-41bc-bf14-52c57d2f41fc.png)

 ### Customizing your webpage locally
+> The reason we're creating a website is to help display our resumes, but you can take the knowledge that you gain in this walkthrough elsewhere!
+Etter makes an excellent point in his book, if you are shipping software to end users it can be alright to send a README with the software, but you'll never be able to update it.
+By keeping the important information a user needs on an easily editable website, if any changes are made to the project you only need to worry about updating it in one spot!
 - If you are still running the Jekyll server, press `ctrl+c` in the terminal/command prompt it is running in to stop it.
-- Open VS Code (or another suitable markdown editor like [Atom](https://atom.io/), and open the directory for the Jekyll project you have just created.
+1. Open VS Code (or another suitable markdown editor like [Atom](https://atom.io/), and open the directory for the Jekyll project you have just created.
-- In the file `index.markdown` in the root of the project copy and paste your markdown formatted resume *after* this block of code:
+2. In the file `index.markdown` in the root of the project copy and paste your markdown formatted resume *after* this block of code:
 ![image](https://user-images.githubusercontent.com/97467354/159183929-35c12684-f4aa-4723-8767-86473efdfd04.png)

 ```